-Using the cluster centroids to weight the particles related to the newly appeared objects, the probability of these last ones is increased, improving the robustness of the final estimator.
+Using the cluster centroids to weight the particles related to the newly appeared objects is increased, improving the robustness of the final estimator.

-Without the clustering process, the solution proposed in [21] rejects the hypothesis related to new objects, and thus, the multimodality of the PF cannot be exploited.
+Without the clustering process, the solution proposed in [15] rejects the hypothesis related to new objects, and thus, the multimodality of the PF cannot be exploited.